 How to cool down a cat

-If you notice the early signs of heat stress in your cat (slight panting, restlessness, drooling), you’ll want to move him to a cool location and make sure he has plenty of water.
-If you can do so safely, check his temperature rectally.
+If you notice the early signs of heat stress in your cat (slight panting, restlessness, drooling), you’ll want to move them to a cool location and make sure they have plenty of water.
+If you can do so safely, check their temperature rectally.
 Normal body temperature for cats hovers at or below 102.5 degrees F—anything over that warrants at least a call to your veterinarian, if not an immediate visit.

 When to go to the vet